When I was 13 I had a fierce obsession with the teen-pop trio

 8. Miracles still exist for you

 While things didn't turn out quite like I had planned (my life looks NOTHING like I EVER imagined it would!), miracles have taken the wheel and helped me see and experience things I never could have planned for.
 To see the miracles you need to practice mostly the "Let it Go" part because a lot of people are so wrapped up in what they didn't get, they miss the miracles right in front of them.
 Non-attachment becomes the gateway through which you receive the most beautiful gifts in life.
 I fell in love and moved to Europe, I got to get my master's degree in an area I love and spent the best three years of my life meeting my best friends for life at UCLA (I wouldn't have applied if I hadn't gotten so ill and made the decision I need to follow my heart).
 I live every day with my best friend and partner in life who teaches me the greatest joy and acceptance I've ever known, and somehow, someway, the most incredible freelance jobs have come my way that I am still absolutely swimming in gratitude for having had the experiences.
 The trick is... you have to open your eyes to the miracles.
 Gratitude is absolutely the easiest way for you to start seeing that there are more miracles in your life than grievances.
 It's more than worth the little effort.
+9. Your story matters.

 It's easy to feel invisible and lonely when you spend 90% of your time healing.
 I've spent so much time in bed looking out the window that sometimes I feel like I know more about the trees waving at me all day than I do about the people in my life.
 The best way to describe it is that my life is very slow.
 I have little energy and few resources so my life moves very very slow, but it still moves.